When it comes to managing non-small cell lung cancer (NSCLC), the most important thing is to make sure your treatment plan is working.

 - pembrolizumab (Keytruda)

-Your doctor will make recommendations based on things like your age, health, and genetic mutations.
-Personal treatment goals such as impact on your quality of life should also be taken into account.
+Your doctor will make recommendations based on things like your age, your health, and any genetic mutations involved in your diagnosis.
+They should also take your personal treatment goals (such as impact on your quality of life) into account.

 Clinical trials are designed to test the safety and effectiveness of experimental treatments.
 Trials usually have strict criteria based on cancer type and stage.
-Previous treatments, age, and general health may also be considered.
+Other considerations may include the previous treatments, age, and general health of participants.

 By being a part of a clinical trial, you may gain access to innovative and experimental drugs you couldn’t get anywhere else.
 Because they test different treatments for various types and stages of NSCLC, you might likely be eligible no matter where you are in your treatment.

+- Acupuncture.
 Acupuncture is said to help relieve pain and nausea.
-Since it involves the use of needles, you shouldn’t consider it if you take blood thinners or have low blood counts.
-Always check that the acupuncturist is trained and licensed, and follows proper hygienic practices.
+Since this therapy involves needles, you shouldn’t consider it if you take blood thinners or have low blood counts.
+Always check that the acupuncturist is trained and licensed, and that they follow proper hygienic practices.

-Massage therapy can help you relax and relieve anxiety and pain.
+- Massage therapy.
+Massage can help you relax and relieve anxiety and pain.
 Some massage therapists are trained to work with people who have cancer.
 Be sure to mention where you have tumors, surgical wounds, or pain.

-Yoga and tai chi combine deep breathing with gentle movements to promote the mind-body connection.
+- Yoga and tai chi.
+These exercises combine deep breathing with gentle movements to promote the mind-body connection.
 It might help your overall sense of well-being so you can relax and get a better night’s sleep.
 Avoid movements and poses that cause pain or make it harder to breathe.

-Meditation and hypnosis also help promote relaxation and reduce anxiety.
+- Meditation and hypnosis.
+These can also help to promote relaxation and reduce anxiety.

-What you eat impacts your body and your state of mind.
-A dietitian or nutritional counselor can make sure you’re getting the nourishment you need to be at your best.
-Talk to your doctor before taking new dietary supplements or herbal remedies, as they can react with medications or interfere with treatment.
+What you eat can impact your body and your state of mind.
+A dietitian or nutritional counselor can help ensure you’re getting the nourishment you need to be at your best.
+Talk with your doctor before taking new dietary supplements or herbal remedies, as they can react with medications or interfere with treatment.

 A good doctor appreciates that you want to be an active participant in your care routine.
 All of your concerns are worthy of discussion.